 It’s Wireless: As a testament to its name, fixed wireless truly is wire free.
 Once a tower goes up, radio waves transmit a carrier’s signal across frequencies.
 This wireless means fewer materials are needed, bringing down the overall cost of purchasing, building, and maintaining.
 It also means no fallen cables resulting in loss of service.

 Access: There are many areas so rural that providers can’t justify the expense to lay fiber, or build DSL to them.
 If you live up a mountain, have very few neighbors, or are so far off the beaten path your mail comes by carrier pigeon, Wireless maybe your only option.
-Usually, even the most rural areas will have some sort of tower near enough to gage a signal.
+Usually, even the most rural areas will have some sort of tower near enough to gauge a signal.

 Fixed Wireless Cons